 - Use of concentration methods increases sensitivity.

 - Microscopical examination of freshly passed stools is used for the demonstration of Giardia trophozoite and cysts.

 - Fresh diarrhoeic specimen: Try to find Giardia lamblia trophozoites.
 Generally difficult to detect as they attach themselves to the wall of the intestine.
-A Giemsa or Field’s stained faecal smear should be examined if giardiasis is suspected but no trophozoites are detected in a wet mount of the faeces.
+A Giemsa or Field’s stained fecal smear should be examined if giardiasis is suspected but no trophozoites are detected in a wet mount of the feces.

-- Formed faecal specimen: Look for the Giardia lamblia cyst.
+- Formed fecal specimen: Look for the Giardia lamblia cyst.

 - Fecal immunoassays that are more sensitive and specific can be used: